Term | Definition |

 Enter a descriptive name for the schedule in the Schedule Name field.

-In the Schedule Type dropdown field, select either Ordinary Work Schedule, Leave Schedule, or Contract Hours.
+In the Schedule Type dropdown, select either Ordinary Work Schedule, Leave Schedule, or Contract Hours.

 In the Schedule Start Date (inclusive) field, select the first day the schedule begins using the calendar.